 Here’s how our last trip of the decade turned out to be – a road trip to India’s Grape City – Nashik!
 (Image courtesy: Internet)

-Though winters are amazing to be unfolded into travel plans when you have a bucket of leaves to claim before they lapse over.
-Thanks to our wedding leaves and the hundred first year festive calendar, our vacation plans for 2019 have always been for a toss!
+Normally winters make great travel plans as you rush to utilise a bucket of unlapsed leaves.
+However, thanks to our wedding, our vacation plans for 2019 have always been for a toss!

-Juggling the permutations and combinations, we lost ourselves only to deciding a quick weekend getaway to an undecided location which sooner turned out an out-of-the-box plan to NASHIK!
+Juggling the permutations and combinations, we finally decided on a quick weekend getaway and developed into an out-of-the-box plan to NASHIK!

-Just as you frown reading the destination name, here is a quick glimpse of all we extracted from this not-at-all-planned road trip while we discovered this beautiful developed and well-planned city just-in-time before the crowd finds this jem!
+Just as you frown reading the destination name, here is a quick glimpse of all we extracted from this not-at-all-planned road trip.
+We were happy to discover this beautiful city just-in-time before the crowd hits the place!

 Day 1: Sula Wines

 Long drives are my favorite and my birthday just gave me a reason to indulge in my favorite.
 Starting off at 8 am, we were all geared up for a day trip to Sula Vineyards at Nashik.
 The 4.5 hours’ journey from Pune was amazing!
 Open-air, minimal traffic, and a perfect scenic highway (except for the 4 toll booths mid-way) was a dream long drive.

 Our stomachs gave in and we took a break at Parivar Hotel, Narayangaon, a small eating joint to have a unique dish called Kadi Wada.
 So, our usual Batata Wada dipped in piping hot Kadi with fried green chilies and Pav on side describes this dish to the best.

 Drenched in fullness, we took around 2.5hrs further to reach our hotel booked at Nashik.

 We left for Sula Wines at around 4 pm after taking a quick nap at our room at IBIS.